Holidoit Logo

 How to get there

 Sarnico and Iseo are not too far from the A4 highway and are connected to it via SP469 and SP510, respectively; the latter then runs along the entire eastern shore of the lake.
-The Bergamo side of the Sebino, on the other hand, is bordered by SP469, which connects Lovere to Sarnico.
-As far as rail transport is concerned, however, only the western side is provided by the RE3 Brescia-Iseo-Edolo, R3 Brescia-Iseo-Breno, and the R9 Rovato-Bornato-Iseo lines.
+The Bergamo side of the Sebino è on the other hand, it is skirted by SP469, which connects Lovere to Sarnico.
+As for rail transport, on the other hand, only the western side è is provided by the RE3 Brescia-Iseo-Edolo, R3 Brescia-Iseo-Breno and the R9 Rovato-Bornato-Iseo lines.

 Lake Garda

-Lake Garda or Benaco is the largest lake in Italy.
-Divided between Lombardy, Veneto and Trentino, this immense basin is characterized by a mild climate that makes it seem almost like a sea positioned between the Alps and the Po Valley.
-Let us therefore discover its main attractions.
+Lake Garda or Benaco è the largest lake in Italy.
+Divided between Lombardy, Veneto and Trentino, this immense basin è is characterized by a mild climate that makes it seem almost like a sea positioned between the Alps and the Po Valley.
+So let us discover its main attractions.

 Sirmione

-Lying on a thin strip of land stretching into the lake and surrounded almost entirely by the waters of the Benaco, Sirmione is undoubtedly one of the most renowned lake resorts.
+Located on a narrow strip of land that stretches into the lake and surrounded almost entirely by the waters of the Benaco, Sirmione è undoubtedly one of the most renowned lake resorts.

-The unique geographical position, the sulphurous thermal waters, the beautiful historic center dotted with narrow streets and alleys, the amazing Scaliger Castle immersed in the waters, the impressive archaeological complex of the Catullus Caves, and finally its shores and beaches are the main reasons why Sirmione is a must for anyone who wants to discover the beauty of this area.
+The unique geographical location, the sulfurous thermal waters, the beautiful historic center dotted with narrow streets and alleys, the amazing Scaliger Castle immersed in the waters, the impressive archaeological complex of the Grotte di Catullo and finally its lidos and beaches are the main reasons why Sirmione is a must for anyone who wants to discover the beauty of this area.

 Desenzano del Garda

-Very close to Sirmione we find Desenzano sul Garda, which with its nearly 30,000 inhabitants is the most populous center on the lake.
+Very close to Sirmione we find Desenzano sul Garda, which with its almost 30'000 inhabitants è the most populous center on the lake.

-Sights to see include the charming and quaint Porto Vecchio, Piazza Malvezzi, the heart of the historic center, the important archaeological site of the Roman villa, the cathedral named after Santa Maria Maddalena, and the medieval castle that dominates the village from above and offers a splendid view of the Benaco.
+Must-see are the charming and characteristic Porto Vecchio, Piazza Malvezzi, the heart of the historic center, the important archaeological site of the Roman villa, the cathedral named after Santa Maria Maddalena and the medieval castle that dominates the town from above and offers a splendid view of the Benaco.

 The characteristic Porto Vecchio of Desenzano